jsjoeio/deno_hooked/README.md

 Before All -> Before Each -> Test -> After Each -> After All
 ```

-It is worth noting, that global hooks (ones defined outside a `group` call) are global to the entire deno instance, meaning every single global hook will be called before each single test across all test files.
+It is worth noting, that global hooks (ones defined outside a `describe` call) are global to the entire deno instance, meaning every single global hook will be called before each single test across all test files.
 Due to this, it is recommended to group all tests within a file, as this means the hooks for that file will only run for the tests within it.

-#### Hooks Within Groups
+#### Hooks Within Describes

-If hooks are used within a group, then they will only apply to the test within that group, and all child groups.
-Hooks of parent groups have outer priority to hooks of the child groups.
+If hooks are used within a describe block, then they will only apply to the test within that describe block, and all child describe block.
+Hooks of parent describes have outer priority to hooks of the child describes.

 In the given example: